 How You Can Help

-Save The Snakes is working to find sustainable solutions to the snakebite crisis and mitigate human-snake conflict.
-You can support our work by donating today, which will fund our snake awareness and snakebite treatment workshops.
+Save The Snakes implements sustainable solutions in communities impacted by snakebite and we mitigate human-snake conflict.
+You can support our work by donating today, which will help fund our snake awareness and snakebite treatment workshops.
 Together we can save snakes and protect people in communities impacted by snakebite.